deltanart/adventofcode-archiv/README.md

-# AdventofCode
+# Advent of Code
-A collection of various mini projects from the "Advent of Code" website
+A collection of various mini projects from [Advent of Code](https://adventofcode.com/)